simomarsili/cleanset/README.rst

 ========
 cleanset
 ========
-**cleanset** is a Python package for the educated removal of invalid/undesired entries from data matrices.
+**cleanset** is a Python package for the educated removal of missing/invalid/undesired entries from data matrices.
+Please check the docstrings.

 Contributing
 ============